-In developing our compensation programs for our named executive officers for 2014, the Compensation Committee engaged an independent compensation consultant, FW Cook, to conduct a competitive review of target cash compensation levels for our executive officers.
+The Compensation Committee has in the past engaged an independent compensation consultant, FW Cook, to conduct a competitive review of target cash compensation levels for our executive officers, most recently in 2014 to inform compensation decisions for 2014.
+The Committee did not engage FW Cook to conduct such a review in 2015, although it did engage FW Cook in 2015 to provide advice in connection with its consideration of potential changes to our long-term incentive compensation program.
+The Committee did not implement such changes in 2015.
 The Committee has assessed the independence of FW Cook pursuant to SEC rules and NYSE listing standards and concluded that FW Cook's work for the Compensation Committee does not raise any conflict of interest.

 For the review of compensation levels in 2014, FW Cook selected 12 peer companies based on their reasonable comparability to our company in terms of size, industry and scope of operations.
-The peer companies (the "2014 Peer Group") were the following:

-Alamo Group Inc. Lindsay Corporation

-Arctic Cat, Inc. Lydall Corporation

-CECO Environmental Corp. • Manitex International, Inc.

-Graham Corporation RBC Bearings Incorporated

-Hurco Companies, Inc. Sun Hydraulics Corporation

-Kadant Corporation • Twin Disc, Inc.
+For size-related screens, the focus was on ensuring that the peer group was appropriate from both revenue and market capitalization perspectives because we believe that these two metrics are most strongly correlated to compensation levels.
+The peer companies (the "Peer Group") were the following:

+Ð Alamo Group Inc. Ð Lindsay Corporation Ð Arctic Cat, Inc. Ð Lydall Corporation Ð CECO Environmental Corp. Ð Manitex International, Inc. Ð Graham Corporation Ð RBC Bearings Incorporated Ð Hurco Companies, Inc. Ð Sun Hydraulics Corporation Ð Kadant Corporation $\mathcal{O}$ Twin Disc, Inc.

-Using three year averages ending on December 31, 2013, our size relative to the 2014 Peer Group was as follows: our market capitalization was at the $5^{ll}$ percentile; our operating income was at the $43^{rd}$ percentile; our operating margins were at the $86^{lh}$ percentile; our total assets were at the $73^{rd}$ percentile; and our number of employees was below the $25^{th}$ percentile.
-The results of our competitive review are described above under "-Developments Affecting 2014 Compensation" and below under "-Base Salary."
-FW Cook disclosed the component companies in the 2014 Peer Group to management and the chair of the Compensation Committee before commencing its analysis.
+Using three year averages ending on December 31, 2013, our size relative to the Peer Group was as follows: our market capitalization was at the $54^{\text{th}}$ percentile; our operating income was at the $43^{\text{d}}$ percentile; our operating margins were at the $86^{\text{h}}$ percentile; our total assets were at the $73^{\text{rd}}$ percentile; and our number of employees was below the $25^{\text{th}}$ percentile.
+FW Cook disclosed the component companies in the Peer Group to management and the chair of the Compensation Committee before commencing its analysis.